Mark Briscoe

 Mark Pugh (born January 18, 1985), better known by his ring name Mark Briscoe, is an American professional wrestler.
-He is signed both to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he made a name teaming with his brother Jay as the Briscoe Brothers.
-In ROH, he is a former ROH World Champion, a former ROH World Tag Team Champion with his brother Jay Briscoe a record 13 times, and was one third of the ROH World Six-Man Tag Team Champions with Jay and Bully Ray.
+He is signed to All Elite Wrestling (AEW), where he is the leader of The Conglomeration stable and is a one-time AEW TNT Champion.
+He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he made a name teaming with his brother Jay as the Briscoe Brothers.
+In ROH, he is a former ROH World Champion, a former ROH World Tag Team Champion with his brother Jay a record 13 times, and was one third of the ROH World Six-Man Tag Team Champions with Jay and Bully Ray.
 In January 2022, the Briscoe Brothers were honored as inaugural inductees into the ROH Hall of Fame.

 He and Jay are also former Impact World Tag Team Champions, and have wrestled in Japan, working for New Japan Pro-Wrestling (NJPW), where they held the IWGP Tag Team Championship once, and the NEVER Openweight 6-Man Tag Team Championship twice (along with Toru Yano), and Pro Wrestling Noah, where they were GHC Junior Heavyweight Tag Team Champions.

-All totaled between ROH, TNA, NJPW and Noah, Mark Briscoe has held 20 championships, all but one (the ROH World Championship) being shared with Jay in either a traditional or six-man tag team.
+All totaled between AEW, ROH, TNA, NJPW and Noah, Mark Briscoe has held 21 championships, all but two (the ROH World Championship and the AEW TNT Championship) being shared with Jay in either a traditional or six-man tag team.